 The Aberdeenshire Mega – I was beginning to wonder if this post would ever get there

 I was very much hoping that the car park for the event wouldn’t involve grassy fields.
 The new car is a little closer to the ground than the old one, and I’m not keen on going off-piste in it, especially if the grass has suffered 24 hours of continuous rain.
-When we got on-site it was apparent that most cachers were being directed towards a grassy field.
+When we got on-site it was apparent that most cachers were parking in a grassy field.
 The man in the hi-vis jacket did say we were welcome to drive up to the top and see if we could get into the “proper” car park, though.

 The event was being held at Crathes Castle, which I’m sure is a place I’ve been to before (a long time ago, in a galaxy far, far away).
 When we parked up, the whole place was blessed with bright sunshine, so we decided to go have a good mooch around the event site to see what, and who, we could find.